RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - Renamed the Element to `background_help`.
 - Changed the `<path>` to point to the `bg_help.png` image.
-- Changed the `<origin>` to be the left-bottom of the image instead of the left-top.
+- Adapted the `<origin>` to be the left-bottom of the image instead of the left-top.
-- Changed the `<pos>` to be the left-bottom of the screen instead of the left-top.
+- Adapted the `<pos>` to be the left-bottom of the screen instead of the left-top.
 - Changed the `<size>` from '1 1' to '1 0.070'.
 What this means is, we still want the image to stretch the full width of the screen, but we only want it to be 7% of the screen height.
 - Told the background to be white `FFFFFF`, but we also added `99` to the end of the `<color>` to give it a slight transparency. `FF` is fully opaque and `00` is completely transparent.